 - 1. Technical – these requirements make sure the coding of a website, software, operating systems, etc. is compatible with assistive technologies.

 - 2. Functional – these requirements ensure that in addition to the technical coding, the entire system is usable by someone with a disability.

 - 3. Support – these requirements make sure that support documents and alternative information is also accessible by people with disabilities.

 If a project doesn’t meet all three of these requirements, then it is not legally compliant.

-Section 508 compliance is required for all federal agencies or organizations that receive federal funding.
+Section 508 compliance is required for all organizations that provide goods or services.
 Not only is Section 508 compliance important to stay on the right side of the law, but meeting these standards is good for business.